civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Changed:  BarbarianSpawnBarbarian code to limit Barbarians overrunning
           the entire map
 Added:    DebugAI profile option - display AI goals for units
-                                                                                      # That's a lot of space here.
-                                                                                      # That's a lot of space here.

 2007-03-22 (revision 707)
 Fixed:    Rules screen so it works